tom-stoev/pigz/README.md

 # pigzj

-Pigzj introduces multithreading to the standard gzip compression algorithm.
+Pigzj behaves like the C implementation pigz.

 The number of threads passed in spawns a compressor thread pool so that multiple blocks can be compressed in parallel.